Running nose: Allergies

 Pollen grains from a variety of common plants can cause an allergic reaction.

 Rhinorrhea can also occur when individuals with allergies to certain substances, such as pollen, dust, latex, soy, shellfish, or animal dander, are exposed to these allergens.
 In people with sensitized immune systems, the inhalation of one of these substances triggers the production of the antibody immunoglobulin E (IgE), which binds to mast cells and basophils.
-IgE bound to mast cells are stimulated by pollen and dust, causing the release of inflammatory mediators such as histamine.
-Histamine dilates blood vessels in the nose that increases vascular permeability to fluid and cause fluid leakage leading to rhinorrhea.
+IgE-bound mast cells subsequently stimulated by pollen and dust cause the release of inflammatory mediators such as histamine.
+Histamine dilates blood vessels in the nose, which increases vascular permeability to fluid and causes fluid leakage leading to rhinorrhea.
 In the nasal cavities, these inflammatory mediators cause inflammation and swelling of the tissue, as well as increased mucous production.
 Particulate matter in polluted air and chemicals such as chlorine and detergents, which can normally be tolerated, can make the condition considerably worse.